kaminippp/ToDoApp/README.md

 # ToDoApp

-This app has been designed to list your todo's.
+This app has been designed to list your todo's using Reat-native.

 This app has a customized clock component created by me.